gbeckers/Darr/docs/tutorial.rst

 Efficient I/O
 -------------

-To get maximum speed when doing multiple operations open a direct view on the disk-based array so as to opens the underlying files only once:
+To get maximum speed when doing multiple operations, open a direct view on the disk-based array so as to open and close the underlying files only once:

 .. code:: python